MikkoDT/MEXE_Electives_2_Finals_Project_Machine_Learning_2025/MEXE_E2_Finals/Lamboson_Manlolo_Philippines_Monthly_Typhoon_Trend_2014_2024/README.md

 ## 3. Preprocessing Summary

-Encoding: All categorical columns (if any) were filled with the most frequent value and converted to numeric where necessary.
-Since all features used in the model were numeric, no additional encoding was required.
+Encoding: All categorical columns (if any) were filled with the most frequent value and converted to numeric if needed.
+All features used in the model were numeric, so no additional encoding was applied.

-Scaling: No explicit feature scaling was applied.
-All numeric features were used as-is in the linear regression model.
+Scaling: All features were standardized using StandardScaler to have zero mean and unit variance before training the linear regression model.

 Cleaning Steps:

 - Removed duplicate rows.

 - Stripped spaces and invisible characters from column names.

-- Filled missing values with the mean (for numeric columns) or mode (for categorical columns).
+- Filled missing values with the mean for numeric columns and mode for categorical columns.

 - Dropped irrelevant columns such as unnamed or ID columns.

-- Saved the cleaned and reduced dataset for modeling.